We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 This was 1993.

-It was the beginning years of Bill Clinton, Ted Kennedy, Chuck Schumer were all about this.
+Ted Kennedy, Chuck Schumer were all about this.

-And one of the main thrusts at that time a lot of it had to do with Native Americans.
+And one of the main thrusts at that time, a lot of it had to do with Native Americans, some corners of whom were into the use of peyote as a sacrament or something like this.

-And the argument was that if American law runs afoul of some sincere religious wish, then maybe the law needs to rr relent a little bit.
+And the argument was that if American law runs afoul of some sincere religious wish, then maybe the law needs to relent a little bit.

 Which is an interesting two-sided sword because using that exact same argument, that is the argument you make in saying that the religious wishes of Catholics should be respected rather than trampled by the HHS mandate.

+Yeah, well, there was a 1990 opinion called Smith, Unemployment Division v.
 Smith, that actually said if a law is neutral and generally applicable, then this compelling governmental interest test doesn't apply.

-And here I think we would argue under the First Amendment that there are a whole bunch of exemptions that have been granted to the Affordable Care Act.
+And here, I think we would argue under the First Amendment that there are a whole bunch of exemptions that have been granted to the Affordable Care Act.

-Um so that's the first point.
+So that's the first point.

 So we have both claims in our lawsuit.

-We have a claim under the First Amendment, uh this is not a generally applicable law because of all of the waivers and exemptions that have been granted, and we also have a claim under RIFRA, which says that we should get this higher compelling governmental interest test that the government can in no way meet here.
+And we also have a claim under RIFRA, which says that we should get this higher compelling governmental interest test that the government can in no way meet here.

-Here we are in 2012, a campaign year, and there are going to be uh some preachers in some pulpits saying some things that are political.
+Here we are in 2012, a campaign year, and there are going to be some preachers in some pulpits saying some things that are political.

 They always have, they always will.